 A nonnegative socket descriptor indicates success; the value -1 indicates an error.
-To see which error has occurred, check the errno global variable, which will be set to a return code.
+To determine which error occurred, check the errno global variable, which is set to a return code.
 Possible codes include:

-Using name and namelen would result in an attempt to copy the address into a portion of the caller's address space into which information cannot be written.
+Using name and namelen results in an attempt to copy the address into a portion of the caller's address space into which information cannot be written.